adityaprasoon/websocket-poc/README.md

 # websocket-poc

 This is small web application that showcases an usecase for synchorinzing the cursor position between serveral clients.
-This application uses NodeJS as the backend application which receives mouse cusror from connected clients and then broadcasts to all other connected clients.
+This application uses NodeJS as the backend application which receives mouse cursor from connected clients and then broadcasts to all other connected clients.

 ## How to run this POC
 1. Clone this repo locally.